MusicDataset/md_homepage/content/musics/p/PreludeandFugueinB-MollNo.22WTKII(1)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - Prelude and Fugue in B-Moll No. 22 WTKII (1)
+title: Prelude and Fugue in B-Moll No. 22 WTKII (1)
 description: This is the description for Prelude and Fugue in B-Moll No. 22 WTKII by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]